sanity-io/sanity-plugin-documents-pane/README.md

 - `useDraft` (bool, optional, default: `false`) When populating the `params` values, it will use the `published` version of the document by default.
 Not permitted if using a function for `params` as the function will determine which version of the document to use.
 - `debug` (bool, optional, default: `false`) In case of an error or the query returning no documents, setting to `true` will display the query and params that were used.
 - `initialValueTemplates` (function, optional) A function that receives the various displayed, draft, and published versions of the document, and returns a list of initial value templates.
 These will be used to define buttons at the top of the list so users can create new related documents.
+- `options` (object, optional) An object of options passed to the listening query.
+Includes support for `apiVersion` and `perspective`.

 ## Resolving query parameters with a function and providing initial value templates